devonChurch/fish-tacos/README.md

 ### Consolidation

-As of **release 1.3.0** you can now *consolidate* verbose references that share the same values into a single declaration by comma separating their keys.
+As of **release 1.3.0** you can now *consolidate* verbose references that share the same values into a single declaration by comma separating their keys :thumbsup:.

 ```javascript
 ft("margin", { "top,bottom": [20, 50], "right,left": "auto" });